-Figure 5 shows the specific performance results, in both OPM and CPU percentage, for the Dell PowerEdge R710 server with the Dell EqualLogic PS6000 storage solution and the HP ProLiant
+Figure 5 shows the specific performance results, in both OPM and CPU percentage, for the Dell PowerEdge R710 server with the Dell EqualLogic PS6000 storage solution and the HP ProLiant DL385 server with the HP

-DL385 server with the HP StorageWorks MSA30 storage solution while running the DVD Store tests.
+StorageWorks MSA30 storage solution while running the DVD Store tests.
 Results are from the test run that produced the median of three OPM results.
 Lower CPU percentage and higher OPM numbers are better.

 We tested the legacy system with a single database instance running a 10 GB DS2 database, which alone nearly fully utilized the system's CPU; additional instances yielded unacceptable results.
 To achieve maximum DS2 results on the Dell PowerEdge R710 solution, we installed one instance of SQL Server 2008 on each of seven VMs and ran one 10GB DS2 database on each.
 We show the number of OPM each solution achieved during our measurement period, minutes 24 through 29 of the test.
 We calculated the scores by averaging the OPM for each SQL instance during that period.
 For the Dell PowerEdge R710 solution, we show the OPM results for the lowest performing of the seven VMs.
-This shows the Dell PowerEdge R710 solution delivered higher performance on each of the seven VMs than the HP ProLiant DL385.
+Each of the seven VMs on the Dell PowerEdge R710 solution delivered performance equivalent to or better than the performance of the HP ProLiant DL385.